gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 registries in the Stream Control Transmission Protocol (SCTP) Parameters group:

-*  Two new SCTP Chunk Types
+*  One new SCTP Chunk Types

 *  One new SCTP Chunk Parameter Type

-*  One new SCTP Error Cause Codes
+*  One new SCTP Error Cause Code

-And finally the update of one registred SCTP Paylod Protocol Identifier.
+And finally the update of one registered SCTP Payload Protocol Identifier.

 ## Protection Error Cause Codes Registry {#IANA-Extra-Cause}